-City leaders are seeking new funding sources to protect vulnerable businesses along the river
+City leaders are seeking new funding sources to provide flood hazard reduction to vulnerable businesses along the river.

-Following the 2008 floods, 32 damaged homes were acquired and removed by the city using Community Development Block Grant (CDBG) disaster relief funds.
+Following the 2008 floods, 32 damaged homes were acquired and removed by the city using Community Development Block Grant (CDBG) disaster relief funds from the Department of Housing and Urban Development.
 But Elkader still faces flooding risks, especially in parts of the downtown district where businesses back onto the river.

-City leaders would like to secure grants to build a floodwall, but most funding programs focus on protecting critical facilities, such as wastewater infrastructure.
+City leaders would like to secure grants to build another floodwall to provide flood hazard reduction to the downtown area, but most funding programs focus on critical facilities, such as wastewater infrastructure.
 “In our eyes, as a small town, we think of those businesses as critical facilities, and we want them to stay,” says Cowsert, but so far, the city has not found funding to support the project.

 Flood-prone neighborhood is converted into a park